KaitlynDodds/Bookface/BookfaceTasks.md

 	- Auth middleware, pass user data to every route

+Working On:
+	- Index page ui (anyone can see)

 Tasks To Do:
-	- Book Model (finalized)
-	- User Model (finalized)
-	- Comment Model (finalized)
-	- Book views
-		- feed
 	- Seed database
-	- Index page ui (anyone can see)
 	- data validations for forms
 	- fix border error when book cover art is smaller than expected size